node-class-may-2023/ComIT_Node/javascript.md

 ```

 * In this case the condition is **true** as the user age is greater than 18 (first expression)
-* It doesn't matter if the password is the same or not as the previous expression is true
+* It doesn't matter if the password is the same or not as the first expression is true

 **Example:**
 ```js